19hours/sg-statutes/Acts/Postal Services Act.md

 ### Directions by Minister

-45\.—(1) The Minister may, after consultation with the Postal Authority or a public postal licensee, give to the Postal Authority or that licensee such directions as the Minister thinks fit as to the exercise by the Postal Authority or that licensee of its functions under this Act.
+45\.—(1) The Minister may, after consultation with the Postal Authority or any postal licensee, give to the Postal Authority or that licensee such directions as the Minister thinks fit as to the exercise by the Postal Authority or that licensee of its functions under this Act.

+[34/2007 wef 24/08/2007]

 (2) Without prejudice to subsection (1), if it appears to the Minister to be requisite or expedient to do so —